What is asynchronous learning?

 Asynchronous learning means that you can log into your course when learning works best for you – early morning, lunchtime, after the kids are in bed!
 You do not need to log into your classes at a specific time of the day or day of the week.
 However, each course will have very specific weekly due dates that you will need to meet to be successful in class.
 You should plan on logging into your online class several times each week.

 What are the computer requirements?

 You can get all the computer requirements here: https://www.tunxis.edu/academics/distance-learning/

 Absolutely!
 That is one of the unique features of our program.
 You can mix and match online, on campus, accelerated or full semester classes.

 Is the program accredited and why is that important?

-Tunxis Community College is licensed and accredited by the Connecticut Board of Governors for Higher Education and accredited by the New England Association of Schools and Colleges.
+Tunxis Community College is licensed and accredited by the Connecticut Board of Governors for Higher Education and accredited by the New England Commission of Higher Education.